 There is no one-size-fits-all treatment for depression.
 It could take time to find the right medication, or figure out the best approach in psychotherapy.
 It may take a few tries to find a good connection with a mental health provider.
 Stay focused on small, achievable goals and don’t give up hope.

-Treatment of Depression in Older Adults
+Treatment of Depression In Older Adults

 It is important to seek professional assistance if you or your loved one are experiencing some of the signs and symptoms of depression and functioning is impaired.
 A professional, such as a primary care physician or mental health provider can help by assessing, providing formal diagnosis, and providing recommendations for treatment.

-What Are the Consequences of Untreated Depression in Older Adults?
+What Are the Consequences of Untreated Depression In Older Adults?

-There can be serious consequences for untreated depression in older adults.
-Untreated depression may lead to cognitive decline and physical illness.7 Depressed older adults may have changes in eating habits, overeating or not eating enough, which can lead to other health issues, and they may experience higher rates of insomnia and memory impairment.3 Untreated depression can affect behavior and may put an older adult at a greater risk of self-neglect.
+Does depression go away on its own?
+There can be serious consequences of untreated depression in older adults.
+Untreated depression may lead to cognitive decline and physical illness.7 Depressed older adults may have changes in eating habits, overeating or not eating enough, which can lead to other health issues, and they may experience higher rates of insomnia and memory impairment.3

-Depression in seniors is common, and it is associated with negative health outcomes, disability and costs.6 It may complicate or exacerbate existing mental or physical health problems, or create new issues.3
+Untreated depression can affect behavior and may put an older adult at a greater risk of self-neglect.
+Depression in seniors is common, and it is associated with negative health outcomes, disability, and costs.6 It may complicate or exacerbate existing mental or physical health problems, or create new issues.3

 The Stigma of Depression Among Seniors

 Older adults are more likely to seek help for other medical issues than they are for depression.7 This may be due to a perceived stigma associated with mental health issues.
 Older generations may still perpetuate incorrect stereotypes and discriminate against people with mental health issues.
-They may believe people with mental health issues are “crazy,” “dangerous,” or “insane,” and older people with mental health issues as “incompetent” or “weak.”

 The stigma associated with mental health continues to negatively influence older adults’ willingness to seek treatment.
 Some research indicates this is the number one reason why older adults do not seek help for mental health issues, including depression.8